Before Children Talk ... They Understand a Lot!

 Posted Jan 31, 2012

 In the last newsletter, we began to discuss toddlers.
-We noted three factors which occur to spark the transition from infancy to toddlerhood: the onset of language, self-awareness, and mobility.
+We noted three factors that occur to spark the transition from infancy to toddlerhood: the onset of language, self-awareness, and mobility.

 This period from about 2-5 years is extremely important and interesting.
 It is filled with opportunities for growth, and also for difficulties.
-It is during this period that we, as child analysts, begin to see child and parents who are needing help.
+It is during this period that we, as child analysts, begin to see children and parents who are needing help.
 Often parents call during this time because their child has been asked to leave preschool.

 Before Your Child Talks: Hearing and Understanding

 It is a thrill when parents realize how much a child is processing and learning before she utters her first word.
 Finally, they can talk to their children and be clearly understood.
-"Please bring your shoes to me so we can put them on"... and lo and behold the child delivers her sneakers.
-"Will you please pick up your trains off the floor so no one steps on them and breaks them?"
+"Please bring your shoes to me so we can put them on"... and lo and behold, the child delivers her sneakers.
+"Will you please pick up your trains off the floor, so no one steps on them and breaks them?"
 And he picks up his trains.
-The child may not be able to speak yet, but he is accumulating an understanding of many, many words—far more than he will be able to put voice to for months and months.
+The child may not be able to speak yet, but he is accumulating an understanding of many, many words—far more than he will be able to put a voice to for months and months.

 This is the earliest kind of translating—moving from facial expressions and vocalizations into feelings.
-Later we will discuss another type of translating which is harder for many parents—going from the child's words back to the feelings.
+Later, we will discuss another type of translating, which is harder for many parents—going from the child's words back to their feelings.

 A child's relationship to words and the ability to use them is first nurtured while they are still unable to talk.
 Parents may find it hard to believe how much influence they have over their child's healthy development at this stage.
 The benefits of using words and a good vocabulary even before children talk are stunning!